-- Mobile crisis services include rapid response, individual assessment and community-based stabilization.
-If you need further care, the mobile providers will also facilitate warm handoffs or referrals to other services. - [County] (include any additional information regarding the amount, duration, and scope of benefits available under the Agreement in sufficient detail to ensure that beneficiaries understand the benefits to which they are entitled) - [County] (include whether the service is available in your county)
+- Mobile crisis services are available 24 hours a day, 7 days a week, and 365 days a year. - Mobile Crisis Services include rapid response, individual assessment and community-based stabilization. - [County] (include any additional information regarding the amount, duration, and scope of benefits available under the Agreement in sufficient detail to ensure that beneficiaries understand the benefits to which they are entitled) - [County] (include whether the service is available in your county)